 Tai Chi is an ancient Chinese system that has been called "meditation in motion."
 Whether you have years of practice, or no previous experience, join us to on Wednesdays for a peaceful interlude in the week.

 BYOT addresses five questions that characterize any personal religious quest: Who am I?
 How do I know what I know?
 Who or what is in charge?
 What is my purpose in life?
 What does my death mean?
 It is a discussion-based course.
 There are readings and/or exercises to do in preparation for each class meeting.
 By the end of the course each participant will have written her/his personal creed.

-Transform Anger through Dragon Dao Yin: An ancient Qigong Form
+Transform Negative Judgement and Hate to Joy and Love through Dragon Dao Yin: An ancient Qigong Form

 Led by Dave Gulick

 Thursdays 7-8 PM, 4/5, 4/12, 4/19 and 5/3 and 5/10

 Learn the Fire Dragon Form of Dragon Dao Yin (similar to Tai Chi forms)